 If vapour/water is present on the surface of the membrane, even the slightest differential in vapour pressure across the membrane (inside to outside) will promote vapour movement from one side to the other and dry out the moisture.
-Consequently, the membrane is very vapour open (0.4 MNs/g, 2.5 $\mu q/Ns$) in every condition.
-Conventional vapour permeable sarking membranes and underlays depend on creating a microporosity in a normally vapor closed material (PE or PP).
-In the production process these materials are made vapor open by either spun bonding them into a PE mesh, puncturing the PP or stretching the

-PP with calcium carbonate $CaCO_3$ additives in production.
-These micro-pores then allow gaseous water vapor molecules to be moved through the water-resistant layer by convection (leaking through the micro-pores).
+Consequently, the membrane is very vapour open (0.4 MNs/g, 2.5 μ g/Ns).
+Conventional vapour permeable sarking membranes and underlays depend on creating a micro-porosity in a normally vapour closed material (PE or PP).
+In the production process these materials are made vapour open by either spun bonding them into a PE mesh, puncturing the PP or stretching the PP with calcium carbonate $CaCO_3$ additives in production.
+These micro-pores then allow gaseous water vapour molecules to be moved through the water-resistant layer via the micro-pores.